spacewalkproject/spacewalk-wiki/HowToUpgradeNightly.md

 ### Lock versions

-When running on Fedora 22, you may need to lock the versions of several third-party libraries prior to upgrading, due to changes in the Fedora repositories.
+When running on Fedora 24 and newer, you may need to lock the versions of several third-party libraries prior to upgrading, due to changes in the Fedora repositories.
 Execute the following commands:

     # dnf install python3-dnf-plugin*-versionlock
     # dnf versionlock quartz

 ### Remove conflicting packages